cds-snc/data-lake/docs/data/catalog/operations/aws/cost-and-usage-report.md

 Many columns are grouped together with a common prefix.
 For example, the `product_comment`, `product_fee_code` and `product_fee_description` fields can all be grouped together as `product` columns.

-Example data can be found [here](examples/cost-and-usage-report.csv), as a CSV.
+A query to return example data can be found [here](examples/cost-and-usage-report.sql).

 * **id** (integer) - AWS account ID for the line item.
 * **arn** (string) - Amazon Resource Name of the AWS account for the resource being billed.